lschierer/HP_Stuff/content/Harrypedia/people/McGonagall/Minerva/index.md

 [Fudge]: <{{< relref "Cornelius_Oswald" >}}>

-With this history of either following [Dumbledore][AD1]'s lead as blindly and mindlessly as a sheep, or of complicit negligence in the many situations [Harry][] found himself in, what kind of headmistress would McGonagall have made?
+With this history of either following [Dumbledore][]'s lead as blindly and mindlessly as a sheep, or of complicit negligence in the many situations [Harry][] found himself in, what kind of headmistress would McGonagall have made?
 Where _[The Board][CTB2]_ assumes that she would not get the post, old-crow's version of _[Unintended Consequences][OCUC1]_ assumes she *does* get appointed, but cannot really handle the position.
-It portrays her as someone totally devoted to enforcing [Dumbledore][AD1]'s vision for the school, even in the face of a situation where it is clearly apparent that vision must change.
+It portrays her as someone totally devoted to enforcing [Dumbledore][]'s vision for the school, even in the face of a situation where it is clearly apparent that vision must change.
 In this portrayal, she is indecisive, unable to let go of the authority she has been given (because someone else would implement the changes she dislikes) but